Patterns

 - you are building real SaaS features

-- async behavior becomes important
+- async behavior matters

-- multiple developers work on the same feature
+- multiple developers touch the same workflows

 This is the moment where: